scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/docs/how-it-works/README.md

 ```
 ### Telephony Events

-The SIP Media Appliance (SMA) sends [telephony "events"](https://docs.aws.amazon.com/chime/latest/dg/pstn-invocations.html) to the lambda function registered with it.
+The SIP Media Appliance (SMA) sends [telephony "events"](https://docs.aws.amazon.com/chime/latest/dg/pstn-invocations.html) to the Lambda function registered with it.

 The generic format of these events is: